 - Changes to footwear, such as wearing shoes with wider toe boxes or flat heels

-- Anti-inflammatory medicines taken by mouth or injected into the toe area
+- Anti-inflammatory medicines taken by mouth or injected into the area between the toes

 - Nerve blocking medicines injected into the toe area